 What is BCAA?
-It's an exercise recovery formula made of the ideal ratio of 2 parts Leucine to 1 part Isoleucine and Valine.
+It's a post-workout formula made of the ideal ratio of 2 parts Leucine to 1 part Isoleucine and Valine.

-Muscle protein in the body is made up of twenty Amino Acids.
-Amino acids = compounds that form proteins.
-They are also an energy source for the body.
-When the body consumes food that contains protein, the digestive system will break the protein down into amino acids.
-The amino acids are combined in various ways to carry out bodily functions.
-Nine of these amino acids are classified as Essential Amino Acids.
-EAAs cannot be produced by the body and must be attained through diet and/or supplementation.
+Amino acids are compounds that form protein and act as an energy source for the body.
+When the body consumes foods high in protein, the digestive system will break the protein down into amino acids.
+Then they are combined in various ways to carry out bodily functions.
+Nine amino acids are considered essential amino acids.
+The body cannot produce EAAs, so they are attained through diet or supplementation.

-Our BCAA formula is comprised of 3 out of the 9 Essential Amino Acids:
+Our BCAA formula is 3 out of the 9 essential amino acids:

-Leucine regulates many processes such as protein synthesis and metabolism.
-It also contributes to regulation of blood-sugar levels; growth and repair of muscle and bone tissue and growth hormone production.
-Leucine prevents breakdown of muscle proteins after trauma or severe stress.
+Leucine regulates many processes, such as protein synthesis and metabolism.
+It also contributes to blood-sugar level regulation, growth and repair of muscle and bone tissue, and growth hormone production.
+Leucine prevents the breakdown of muscle proteins after trauma or severe stress.

 Isoleucine is concentrated in muscle tissues in humans and helps regulate blood sugar and energy levels.
 It has a variety of functions, such as assisting wound healing and stimulating immune function.
-In food, Isoleucine can be found in meats, fish, cheese, eggs, and most seeds and nuts.
+Isoleucine is in meats, fish, cheese, eggs, and most seeds and nuts.

-According to the Journal of the International Society of Sports Nutrition, about 70% of EAAs released during intense exercise are reincorporated into muscle protein (Muscle Protein Synthesis).
-To make up for the 30% lost, supplement with BCAA to help replenish EAAs in the body and increase MPS.
+Of the EAAs released during intense exercise, approximately 70% reincorporate into muscle protein, according to the Journal of the International Society of Sports Nutrition.
+To make up for the 30% loss, supplement with BCAA to help replenish EAAs in the body and increase MPS.

-To achieve balance and build new muscle protein, take our BCAA formula in conjunction with protein immediately after exercise.
-This will help to build lean muscle, promote recovery, and improve overall endurance.
+Achieve balance and build new muscle protein with our BCAA formula.
+Pair it with a protein immediately after exercise to build lean muscle, promote recovery, and improve overall endurance.

 Benefits of BCAA on Your Fitness Regime